inspircd/docs/docs/4/installation/debian.md

 ### What systems are supported by this package?

-This package can be installed on all x86-64 systems running Debian 11 (Bullseye), 12 (Bookworm), and 14 (Trixie).
+This package can be installed on all x86-64 systems running 12 (Bookworm) and and 13 (Trixie).

 ### How do I install this package?